callum-hopkins-dev/avosetta/README.md

 `avosetta` is a minimal templating library for that utilises procedural macros to generate as close to optimal code as possible for rendering html content at runtime.
-It has no `unsafe` code, only a handful of dependencies, and does allocate any values on the heap.
+It has no `unsafe` code, only a handful of dependencies, and does not allocate any values on the heap.

 We implement a terse, simple syntax for specifying templates that is straightforward to parse, has little ambiguity and integrates into `Rust`